swyxio/swyxdotio/content/writing/technical/very-late.md

 [Alex's standards for critical-path assets](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/) are probably lower (higher?) than yours, but at least they are publicly documented and argued from a consistent foundation.
 I'll not argue the validity of the budget (130-170kb compressed, which is around 1MB uncompressed), but just try to interpret how React figures among other frameworks here in his eyes.

 It's well known that React is around 30kb compressed, so, while significant, it is far from the whole budget, and it is totally feasible to create React apps that meet his performance budgets.
 In fact, in that same blogpost he mentions Next.js as a preferred tool that embeds "strong opinions about app structure, code splitting, and build targets".
 Alex is _not irrationally against React_ on principle.
-However he like many others views React alongside its ecosystem, and it is here that two main types of criticisms are leveled.
+However he like many others judges React alongside its ecosystem, and it is here that two main types of criticisms are leveled.

 > the structure and discussion of these criticisms come entirely from swyx